Tw1ddle/geometrize-haxe/unit/README.md

-# Primitive Haxe Unit Tests
+# Geometrize Haxe Unit Tests

-This is the unit test suite for Primitive Haxe.
+This is the unit test suite for Geometrize Haxe.
 The intent is to achieve good test coverage of the codebase, and to add regression tests for fixed bugs.

 ## Setup